Esamanoaz/NFC-Spotify-Casting/README.md

 ## Materials needed
 * A Raspberry Pi with a connection to the internet.
 * Python 3.6 or greater installed on the Raspberry pi.
 * An NFC reader.
-I used the ACR122U (not sponsored).
+I used the ACR122U.
 * NFC tag stickers.
 I used the NTAG215 stickers.
 * Something to put the NFC tag stickers onto (album art).
 * Software to write the URIs to the NFC tags.
-I used the free NFC tools app on Android (not sponsored).
+I used the free NFC tools app on Android.

 ## Instructions
 1. Download this repository onto the Raspberry Pi.
 You can do this using git clone in a command line or going to the repo page and clicking code -> download zip -> and then extract the files to your desktop.